 What is a critical illness?

-A disease, condition or injury (defined by the list of illnesses and conditions covered by an insurance company) which may be cured and would not necessarily lead to death.
+A diagnosis of disease, condition or injury that matches the definition of an illness covered by the insurer which may be cured and would not necessarily lead to death.

 Critical illness v Terminal illness